-Empiricist claim that all ideas that a mind can entertain have been formed through some experiences or – to use a slightly more technical term – through some impressions; here is how David Hume expressed this creed: "it must be some one impression that gives rise to every real idea" (A Treatise of Human Nature, Book I, Section IV, Ch. vi).
-Indeed – Hume proceeds in Book II – "all our ideas or more feeble perceptions are copies of our impressions or more lively ones".
-Under this characterization, empiricism is the claim that all human ideas are less detailed copies of some experience or other
+Empiricists claim that all ideas that a mind can entertain have been formed through some experiences or – to use a slightly more technical term – through some impressions; here is how David Hume expressed this creed: "it must be some one impression that gives rise to every real idea" (A Treatise of Human Nature, Book I, Section IV, Ch. vi).
+Indeed – Hume continues in Book II – "all our ideas or more feeble perceptions are copies of our impressions or more lively ones".
+Under this characterization, empiricism is the claim that all human ideas are less detailed copies of some experience or other.

 "If you doubt this, see whether you can by words give anyone who has never tasted pineapple an idea of the taste of that fruit.
 He may approach a grasp of it by being told of its resemblance to other tastes of which he already has the ideas in his memory, imprinted there by things he has taken into his mouth; but this isn’t giving him that idea by a definition, but merely raising up in him other simple ideas that will still be very different from the true taste of pineapple."
 (An Essay Concerning Human Understanding, Book III, Chapter IV)

 There are of course countless cases analogous to the one cited by Locke.
 They are typically exemplified by claims such as: "You can’t understand what it feels like …" Thus, if you never gave birth, you don’t know what it feels like; if you never dined at the famous Spanish restaurant El Bulli, you don’t know what it was like; and so on.